matthewperron/f1-elo/docs/index.md

 <!-- /docs/index -->

-# F1 ELO Rating
+# F1 Elo Rating

-A simplistic driver strength calculation for every F1 driver (current and historical) using the chess ELO algorithm.
+A simplistic driver strength calculation for every F1 driver (current and historical) using the chess Elo algorithm.

 ## Overview

-This project calculates ELO ratings for Formula 1 drivers by comparing their performance against their teammates in both qualifying and race sessions.
-Each driver receives three separate ELO scores:
+This project calculates Elo ratings for Formula 1 drivers by comparing their performance against their teammates in both qualifying and race sessions.
+Each driver receives three separate Elo scores:

-- **Qualifying ELO**: Based on qualifying position comparisons with teammates
+- **Qualifying Elo**: Based on qualifying position comparisons with teammates
-- **Race ELO**: Based on race finishing position comparisons with teammates
+- **Race Elo**: Based on race finishing position comparisons with teammates
-- **Global ELO**: Combined rating using 30% qualifying performance + 70% race performance
+- **Global Elo**: Combined rating using 30% qualifying performance + 70% race performance

 ### Project info & methodology